status-im/status-mobile/doc/codebase-structure-and-guidelines.md

 ### db.cljs

-- must contain specs for the app-db subpart the module modifies
 - must contain getter and setter functions used by fx producing functions and subscriptions
 - db logic called by other modules